codemagic-ci-cd/codemagic-docs/content/building/build-versioning.md

 Once you have the App Store Connect API access set with mentioned above environment variables, you can get the build number using the tool and set your incremented project version.

-Add the following script under your `scripts` field for `codemagic.yaml`, or as a custom [Pre-build script](https://docs.codemagic.io/flutter/custom-scripts/) in UI settings (for Flutter projects):
+Add the following script under your `scripts` field for `codemagic.yaml`, or as a custom [Pre-build script](https://docs.codemagic.io/flutter/custom-scripts/) in the Flutter workflow editor:

 ```bash
 export APP_STORE_CONNECT_PRIVATE_KEY=$(echo $APP_STORE_CONNECT_PRIVATE_KEY | base64 --decode) # if you encrypted the file itself, not its content